 There is not much direct precedent on exactly when trade commences in South African case law.
-Nevertheless some principles can be drawn from the few cases that are available.
+Nevertheless, some principles can be drawn from the few cases that are available.

-In ITC 77712 it was held that the mere intention to let property does not constitute the carrying on of a trade.
-In ITC 147613 Kirk-Cohen J stated the following:
+In ITC 77714 it was held that the mere intention to let property does not constitute the carrying on of a trade.
+As the company had endeavoured to let the property, it was held that the company did carry on a trade.
+In ITC 1476 Kirk-Cohen J stated the following: 15